Sky (American band)

 Sky was an American music trio from Detroit, Michigan, that were active during the early 1970s.
 They played a mixture of country rock, power pop and folk rock.

-They released two studio albums with RCA (Don't Hold Back in 1970 and Sailor's Delight in 1971) before disbanding up in 1973 but are best known for starting the career of Doug Fieger, who would later find success as the frontman and singer of The Knack.
+They released two studio albums with RCA—Don't Hold Back in 1970 and Sailor's Delight in 1971—before disbanding in 1973 but are best known for starting the career of Doug Fieger, who would later find success as the frontman and singer of the Knack.

 History

 The group was formed as their members finished high school in the Detroit area and consisted of Doug Fieger (bass, lead vocals), John Coury (guitar, backing vocals, keyboards) and Bob Greenfield (drums).
-Rob Stawinski (drums, backing vocals) replaced Bob as their first album was released.
-Sky gained a local following after serving as an opening act for popular groups such as Jethro Tull, The Who, Joe Cocker, Bob Seger, and The Stooges.
-It also played with Traffic numerous times.
+Rob Stawinski (drums, backing vocals) replaced Bob after their first album was released.
+Sky gained a local following after serving as an opening act for popular groups such as the Stooges, the Who, Jethro Tull, Traffic, the Jeff Beck Group and Joe Cocker.

+The band's sound was a mixture of rock and roll, folk and pop, hearkening back to the mid-1960s while presaging the power pop movement of the mid-1970s.
+They incorporated three-part-harmonies into their music and were also influenced by Traffic.

-The group put out two albums on RCA, 1970's Don't Hold Back and 1971's Sailor's Delight (both produced in England by the Rolling Stones' producer, Jimmy Miller) and the low charting single "Goodie Two Shoes" which they performed on American Bandstand on February 27, 1971.
-Their sound was American rock along the lines of The Grateful Dead's then current phase, mixed with harmony and hard rock influences.
-Traffic also strongly influenced their style.
-Sky also composed and performed the soundtrack music for Roger Corman's Private Duty Nurses in 1971 (never issued as an album), and appeared in the film as Sky, the band playing at Schlumpfelder's Bar.
+The group put out two albums on RCA, Don't Hold Back (1970) and Sailor's Delight (1971), both produced in England by Jimmy Miller, who had also produced Traffic and the Rolling Stones.
+They released the low-charting single "Goodie Two Shoes", which they performed on American Bandstand on February 27, 1971.

-The band broke up shortly after their second album's release.
-It is mostly remembered today for launching the career of musician Doug Fieger, who would later move to Los Angeles and start the seminal power pop/new wave group The Knack.
-Coury later worked as a guitarist and songwriter on several Don Henley and Randy Meisner albums.
-Stawinski worked a time in the prominent British power pop band Badfinger.
+After relocating to Los Angeles, the band appeared in the 1971 exploitation film Private Duty Nurses, from Roger Corman's New World Pictures.
+Director George Armitage cast them in the film after seeing them perform at a high school.

+Sky broke up in 1973, shortly after their second album's release.
+Fieger then toured with the Carpenters and worked with Triumvirat and the Sunset Bombers before forming the Knack with lead guitarist Berton Averre, drummer Bruce Gary and bassist Prescott Niles.
+Coury later worked with the Eagles, Don Henley, Rod Stewart and Jude Cole.
+Stawinski toured with Badfinger before returning to the local music scene in Detroit.